Student Health Forms

 6. Alternate Lab Location: If you cannot use the school designated lab location.
 You will need to request a location accommodation.
 The Lab will ask you the location preference and set up the contract to use another affiliated Lab.

-7. Positive or Out of Range Urine Drug Screen Results: The Student Health Center is using a MRO (Medical Review Officer) of the company/Laboratory reporting the toxicology report.
-This means when a drug shows up positive, the MRO will attempt to call you (student) to discuss any prescription medications you may be taking.
+7. Positive or Out of Range Urine Drug Screen Results: The Student Health Center is using a Medical Review Officer (MRO) of the company/Laboratory reporting the toxicology report.
+This means when a drug shows up positive, the MRO will attempt to call you (the student) to discuss any prescription medications you may be taking.
 If the MRO cannot contact you by phone within three days, a POSITIVE result will remain on the drug screen.
-Thus, it is extremely important that students who are taking prescription medications answer their phones when the MRO calls to discuss the UDS result.
+It will be returned to Student Health for the Nurse Practitioner to contact you.
+Thus, it is extremely important that students who are taking prescription medications answer their phones when the MRO calls to discuss the UDS report.

 8. The Urine Drug Screen Results will be released directly to the Student Health Center by the lab usually within 72 hours of collection.
 A copy of the cleared UDS will be provided to your school’s designated person (ex: COP experiential team, COM Clinical Education dept., PA Clinical Coordinator).
 Positive or Out of Normal Range Results could be delayed depending on the MRO clearance process.